Many pet owners have heard of parvovirus, but did you know parvovirus can kill dogs in under 72 hours?

 Parvo kills puppies fast.
-If your puppy has parvo, they must see a veterinarian right away.
+If your puppy has parvo, they should see a veterinarian right away.

 We have a full-service clinic located in Irving, TX that is open Monday – Friday, 8am – 5pm.
 Please contact us immediately if you at all suspect your puppy may have parvo.
 Treatment is MUCH more likely to be successful, as well as cost less, if the virus is in early stages.
-Low cost parvo treatment in Irving.
+Visit our clinic website for more information about low cost parvo treatment in Irving.

-Read on for some more information about how parvo spreads, what treatment involves, and what a parvo diagnosis means.
+Read on for some more information about how parvo spreads, how to prevent it, what treatment involves, and what a parvo diagnosis means.

 How Can My Dog Get Parvovirus?

 Dogs can get parvovirus from many sources.
 Parvovirus is very contagious, and the virus can last in an environment for up to a year.
 Not only that, but dogs can start spreading parvovirus before parvo symptoms start showing.